Student loans themselves aren't tax deductible, but the interest you pay on a qualified student loan may be.

 Loans that generally don't qualify include:

-Personal loans not used for education expenses
+Personal loans not used for education.
+Borrowing not tied to qualified education expenses.

 Other Education Tax Benefits

-Education Tax Benefit | Maximum Value |
+Education tax benefit | Maximum value |

 |---|---|

-American Opportunity Tax Credit | Up to $2,500 |
+American Opportunity Tax Credit | Up to $2,500 per eligible student |

-Lifetime Learning Credit | Up to $2,000 |
+Lifetime Learning Credit | Up to $2,000 per return |

 When the Deduction Might Not Apply